engenmt-pp/Alice/README.md

-# PPCP Connected Path Demo
+# Alice - A PPCP Testing Tool

 Let's set up a PPCP Connected Path integration with Upfront Onboarding in the sandbox using Python 3.10.
 This project is **purely** for teaching purposes.
 Coding best practices are frequently forgone here in favor of simplicity.